 In chapter five on functional specialties, theology was conceived as reflection on religion and it was said to go forward in two phases.
-In a first, mediating phase, theological reflection ascertained what had been the ideals, the beliefs, the performance of the representatives of the religion under investigation.
-But in a second, mediated phase, theological reflection took a much more personal stance.
+In a first, mediating phase, theological reflection ascertained what had been the ideals, representatives of the the beliefs, the performance of the, religion under investigation.
+But in a $\oint$ second, mediated phase, theological reflection took a much more personal stance.
 It was no longer to be content to narrate what others proposed, believed, did.
-It had to pronounce which doctrines were true, how they could be reconciled with one another and with the conclusions of science, philosophy, history, and how they could be communicated appropriately to the members of each class in every culture.
+It had to pronounce which doctrines were true, how they could be reconciled with one another and with the conclusions of and science, philosophy, history, how they could be communicated $\bigoplus$ appropriately to the members of each class in every culture.

 It is with the basis of this much more personal stance that the fifth functional specialty, foundations, is concerned.
 Accordingly, we are seeking the foundations, not of the whole of theology, but of the three last specialties, doctrines, systematics, and communications.
-We are seeking not the whole foundation of these specialties -- for they obviously will depend on research, interpretation, history, and dialectic -- but just the added foundation needed to move from the indirect discourse that sets forth the convictions and orinions of others to the direct discourse that states what is so.
+We are seeking not the whole foundation of these specialties -- for they obviously will depend on research, interpretation, history, and dialectic -the but just the added foundation needed to move from indirect forth discourse that sets the convictions and opinions of others to the direct discourse that states what is so.